How to build your latent Markov model -- the role of time and space

 We consider situations in which an observed data sequence $x_{t_1},x_{t_2},\ldots,x_{t_T}$ is assumed to depend on an underlying, non-observed state process that evolves stochastically over time.
 The observation times $t_1,\ldots,t_T$ may be regularly or irregularly spaced in time, and may in fact themselves be random variables --- as will be pointed out below, these different cases are tied to different (but mathematically similar) model formulations.

-Such situations, with observed sequential data being driven by an unobserved state process, arise in various fields of application: for example, \begin{itemize} \item observed animal movement depends on not directly observed behavioural modes (e.g.\ \citealp{michelot2016movehmm, beumer2020}); \item financial share returns depend on the underlying market volatility (e.g.\ \citealp{kim1998, bulla2006}); \item earthquake occurences and their magnitudes depend on the current seismic activity (e.g.\ \citealp{beyreuther2008, lu2012}); \item medical measurements such as biomarkers depend on the patient's underlying health state (e.g.\ \citealp{jackson2003, amoros2019}); \item survey/panel data on emotions and affect depend on latent psychological constructs and processes (e.g.\ \citealp{voelkle2012, wood2018}). \end{itemize}
+Such situations, with observed sequential data being driven by an unobserved state process, arise in various fields of application; for example: \begin{itemize} \item observed animal movement depends on not directly observed behavioural modes (e.g., \citealp{michelot2016movehmm, beumer2020}); \item financial share returns depend on the underlying market volatility (e.g., \citealp{kim1998, bulla2006}); \item earthquake occurences and their magnitudes depend on the current seismic activity (e.g., \citealp{beyreuther2008, lu2012}); \item medical measurements such as biomarkers depend on the patient's underlying health state (e.g., \citealp{jackson2003, amoros2019}); \item survey/panel data on emotions and affect depend on latent psychological constructs and processes (e.g., \citealp{voelkle2012, wood2018}). \end{itemize}

 When modelling such data that are driven by latent states, the first choice to be made is whether the model should operate in discrete or continuous time.
-This decision is usually dictated by the sampling scheme of the data at hand: For data collected at regular (i.e.\ equidistant) time intervals, discrete-time models whose results are interpreted with respect to the fixed sampling frequency can be used, while continuous-time models conveniently accommodate data collected irregularly or opportunistically over time.
+This decision is usually dictated by the sampling scheme of the data at hand: for data collected at regular (i.e.\ equidistant) time intervals, discrete-time models whose results are interpreted with respect to the fixed sampling frequency can be used, while continuous-time models conveniently accommodate data collected irregularly or opportunistically over time.
 In the latter case, one further needs to distinguish whether observation times are non-informative or informative with respect to the underlying state process.
-In the latter case, the times at which observations are made are themselves random variables depending on the latent state process, leading to point process model formulations.
+If they are informative, the times at which observations are made are themselves random variables depending on the latent state process, leading to point process model formulations \citep{cox1980, daley2003}.